-Kaitlin A. Pruskowski, PharmD, BCPS, BCCCP is a board-certified clinical pharmacist in the department of burn critical care at the United States Army Institute of Surgical Research.
-Since childhood, Dr. Pruskowski had dreamed of becoming a healthcare professional, and wanted to begin her career as soon as possible.
-A gifted student with a special aptitude for math, science, and chemistry, she found her niche after taking a biostatistics course, and began focusing her studies on pharmaceutical research and pharmacy studies.
+Kaitlin A. Pruskowski, PharmD, BCPS, BCCCP, FCCM, is a board-certified clinical pharmacist at the U.S. Army Institute of Surgical Research’s U.S. Army Burn Center.
+Since childhood, Dr. Pruskowski had dreamed of becoming a health care professional, and wanted to begin her career as soon as possible.
+A gifted student with a special aptitude for math, science and chemistry, she found her niche after taking a biostatistics course, and began focusing her studies on pharmaceutical research and pharmacy studies.

-Dr. Pruskowski began working with the United States Army Institute of Surgical Research as a clinical pharmacist in the burn critical care department in 2016.
-Driven, focused, and compassionate, she is known by her colleagues both as an approachable and warm presence and a precise and creative clinician.
-In support of her position, she has completed dozens of hours of additional training, including specialized FEMA courses on hazardous materials, emergency management, and disaster preparedness; American Red Cross basic and advanced life support certifications; and psychological first aid.
-She is a board-certified critical care pharmacist and pharmacotherapy specialist, and has received extensive additional certification in administering vaccines and other injectable and intravenous therapies.
-In addition to her many medical and continuing education credentials, Dr. Pruskowski is emphatic about the role that mental health and community connection can have in the healing process, and she is a certified therapy dog handler with Therapy Animals of San Antonio.
+Dr. Pruskowski began working with the U.S. Army Institute of Surgical Research as a clinical pharmacist at the U.S. Army Burn Center in 2016.
+Driven, focused and compassionate, she is known by her colleagues both as an approachable and warm presence and a precise and creative clinician.
+In support of her position, she has completed dozens of hours of additional training.
+She is a board-certified critical care pharmacist and pharmacotherapy specialist, and in 2022 became a fellow of the American College of Critical Care Medicine.
+In addition to her many medical and continuing education credentials, Dr. Pruskowski is emphatic about the role that mental health and community connection can have in the healing process, and she was a certified therapy dog handler with Therapy Animals of San Antonio.

 She credits her success to her passion for the job and her ability to set boundaries and find a healthy work-life balance.
 Dr. Pruskowski hopes to remain in her current role for years to come, citing the bright and dynamic team and her continued love for the specific challenges of both pharmacology and burn care.
 Within five years, she hopes to be able to start mentoring pharmacy students and newly-licensed pharmacists, passing on her skills and leadership experience to the next generation of clinicians and researchers.
 As an emerging voice in acute care pharmacy, Dr. Pruskowski is affiliated with the Society of Critical Care Medicine, the American College of Clinical Pharmacy, the American Society of Health Systems Pharmacists and the Society for Critical Care Medicine.